vrapeutic/EllieTale-WebXR/README.md

 Project Description:

-is a module in which the player and Illy, the fairy, help uncle Noah collect his tools/objects to do his daily work.
+ This is a module in which the player and Illy, the fairy, help uncle Noah collect his tools/objects to do his daily work.

 To know more about this module check this link: